RunnerM/Sportify/README.md

 - [x] As a user I want to be able to log my training to a calendar.
 - [x] As a user I want to be able to create plans in my calendar where I can specify training details.
+- [x] As a user I want to be able to specify steps in the workout when adding workout so when I do the exercises I know clealy what to do.
 - [x] As a user I want to be able to create an account so my data is saved.

 Should have: